 Japan does not have a model of standard terms or language that it uses in its investment treaties.
-Accordingly, as to what types of protection are available and what conditions have to be satisfied under the investment treaty, the provisions of the relevant treaty must be carefully examined.
-However, the terms of the Japan-Cambodia BIT (2007) have been often adopted in subsequent bilateral investment treaties (BITs) and, therefore, the Japan-Cambodia BIT may be considered to be somewhat of a de facto model BIT for Japan.
+Accordingly, as to what types of protection are available and what conditions must be satisfied under the investment treaty, the provisions of the relevant treaty must be carefully examined.
+However, the terms of the Japan-Cambodia bilateral investment treaty (BIT) (2007) have been often adopted in subsequent BITs and, therefore, the Japan-Cambodia BIT may be considered as somewhat of a de facto model BIT for Japan.